9 Tricks Organise Your Own Cheap Safari Holidays

 5. Stay in National Park campsites

 A really great way to keep the cost of your safari down is to stay on a campsite in the national park.
-Granted, they won’t be as luxurious as many of the lodges around the Kruger or Etosha, but they’re a good budget alternative and have some great facilities.
+Granted, they won’t be as luxurious as many of the family lodges in the Kruger (see our guide to family accommodation in the Timbavati Game Reserve if you’d like to see some luxury lodges!) or Etosha, but they’re a good budget alternative and have some great facilities.

 If you’re visiting during the hottest months, you might want to look for a campsite with a pool so you can cool off between game drives.
 Remember that the best times for game drives are early morning and early evening. so there will probably be some time during the day when you’re back at the camp relaxing.